plabayo/rama/README.md

 and (mobile) applications.

-Please [send an email to Glen at glen.decauwsemaecker@otainsight.com](mailto:glen.decauwsemaecker@otainsight.com), who is also the maintainer of `rama`, and apply now for this or other jobs at [OTA Insight Ltd][OTA Insight Ltd.].
+Please [send an email to Glen at glen.decauwsemaecker@otainsight.com](mailto:glen.decauwsemaecker@otainsight.com), who is also the maintainer of `rama`, and apply now for this or other jobs at [OTA Insight Ltd.][OTA Insight Ltd.].

-We thank [OTA Insight Ltd][OTA Insight Ltd.]. for their support of this project.
+We thank [OTA Insight Ltd.][OTA Insight Ltd.]. for their support of this project.

 [OTA Insight Ltd.]: https://www.otainsight.com/